Miriam Kurtzig Freedman

 I understand better how my family handled life’s challenges, tragedies, and dislocations.
 I’ve been able to reflect on how my father’s early death affected Thea, my mother, my little brother, and me; how coming to America opened amazing opportunities for us that I treasure; and how my mother endured losing her beloved son, my brother.

-Through it all, I learned to appreciate how Thea’s positive approach to life was a gift to me.
+Through it all, I learned to appreciate the gift of Thea’s positive approach to life.

 Flexibility/resilience/grit.
 Because life doesn’t always work out as one might wish, it’s up to me to go with what I’ve got.
 My strong and flexible mother counselled, “If you don’t have what you love, love what you have.”
 Yup!

 Success and happiness.
 I learned that happiness often becomes a choice to make.
 It comes down to how I handle the good, bad, ugly.
 It’s often hard.
-Mother taught by the example of her ever-buoyant approach to life.
+Mother taught by example—her ever-buoyant approach to life.

 And success?
 I’m still exploring it in new ways…

-This project reinforced my belief that each life is truly unique.
-My education on three continents, as relayed in this book, was important in giving me that perspective.
+This project reinforced my belief that each life is truly unique and that everyone of us has a story to tell.
+Writing about my education on three continents helped to give me that perspective.
 My brother and I grew up in similar circumstances even as our lives turned out differently—in ways I explored more deeply.
 I was also struck by the progression of the many ways of parenting, of being married, and of work and career through the generations.

 In short, taking this precious time to explore my mother’s life helped me gain understanding, appreciation, and gratitude for mine.
-Simply put, writing this book about my mother’s life story has been a labor of love.
+Writing this book about my mother’s life story has been a labor of love.

 I also hope that I’ve inspired you to take time to explore those boxes from your attic.